Rahulgarg01/HealX/README.md

 - **First Run Mode:** Captures and stores element attributes and positions during the first execution of the test.
 - **Stack Trace Analysis:** Identifies the exact locator causing an issue and attempts to heal it.

+## Components

+- **CustomWebDriver:** A custom WebDriver that extends the Selenium WebDriver.
+It attempts to heal the locator if a NoSuchElementException is thrown, utilizing the NormalRun class for healing.
+- **Details:** A utility class that provides a method (getLocatorName) to retrieve the name of the locator using reflection, which helps in identifying the correct locator when an exception occurs.
+- **FirstRun:** Responsible for capturing and storing element attributes and their coordinates during the initial run.
+It also updates the remote database with these details.
+- **FirstRunDriver:** Another custom WebDriver implementation designed to capture and store locator details in the database during the first run of the test.
+This helps in healing locators based on the stored data.
+- **HealX:** The core of the self-healing process.
+It tries to heal the broken locators using attribute-based, combination-based, and position-based healing techniques.

 ## Getting Started

 ### Prerequisites